vxy10/p6_vis_versions/README.md

 ###Feedback

 I obtained lots of helpful feedback and comments from [Udacity discussion forum](https://discussions.udacity.com/t/feedback-for-project-6-us-airline-sentiment-analysis-using-twitter-data/163274/2) and [Google+](https://plus.google.com/communities/116797052510270749486?gclid=Cj0KEQjwwIKxBRDKhOz7ytT30vkBEiQAT1NaPS05CAXdYdk1Yu7ymp6T8ZGMhTJ0lMeqMdwFyCpF2bsaAkHc8P8HAQ).
-The selected feedback and comments are below:
+The main points from and comments are below:

+- _Initially as the page loads, as the elements are being generated, it is a distracting effect_.
+I fixed this by adding a loading gif which shows while the graphics objects are being created.
+- _the content should be closer to the center of the page vertically_.
+I did not include this change because I wanted to keep the graphs section larger than the text section.
+- _There are no instructions as to how to navigate to the next page_.
+I added text "*Scroll down to read more." on the first page.
+- _On the "Tweets By Locations" page, the transition (of the graph) could be slowed a little (as by the time that the page comes into focus that transition is finished)_.
+I increased the transition time for map to appear to 400 ms.
+- _The plots Reason by airline don't have a legend, nor do they have a y axis label_.
+I added legend and axis labels.

 #####1.
 Myles Udacity